Sunday, November 17, 2019

 Well, up next is Road Wars by Melbourne House which looks a bit like Eliminator.
 Apparently, a computer controls the safety mechanisms of the highways but it isn't working properly so the roads are no longer safe.
 Perhaps it was running Windows, who knows?
 So hop into your Battlesphere droid and rid the roads of menaces!

-Weirdly, I like that their title screen and they get straight to the point with the instructions!
+Weirdly, I like that the title screen gets straight to the point with the instructions!

 Fast & Furious!